gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 +=====================================================================================================+
 ```

-Transaction Isolation Level supports for listed dbs:
+2. Transaction Isolation Level is supported in MySQL and Postgres dbs:

 ***MySql/Postgres*** :  "TRANSACTION_READ_UNCOMMITTED", "TRANSACTION_READ_COMMITTED","TRANSACTION_REPEATABLE_READ",
                         "TRANSACTION_SERIALIZABLE (default)" .

-### Steps to upload database driver
+### Upload Database Driver

-In order to use this accelerator to connect supported databases, there is a need to upload corresponding driver in cdap.
+To use this accelerator to connect to supported databases, upload the corresponding driver in CDAP.

-Driver jar can be downloaded from internet.
-Please refer below table for tested driver versions
+The corresponding driver jar can be downloaded from the internet.
+The following table lists the tested driver versions:

 ```
 +===========================+